phthom/icp31/9-Ingress.md

 127.0.0.1 - [127.0.0.1] - - [04/Dec/2018:19:09:59 +0000] "GET /foo/bar HTTP/1.1" 200 17 "-" "curl/7.47.0" 84 0.002 [default-node-app-9080] 10.1.155.63:9080 17 0.000 200 b8931fddcd5cb123ed56275118af3728
 ```

+You can see all requests incoming thru the ingress controller.

 # Conclusion